-Factors that will be considered include:-
+Factors that will be considered include but not limited to are:-

-- the needs of the child and the possible impact on them of entering Year 1 without having first attended the reception class; - the case of children born prematurely, the fact that they may have naturally fallen into the lower age group if they had been born on their expected date of birth; - whether delayed social, emotional or physical development is adversely affecting their readiness for school.
+- the needs of the child and the possible impact on them of entering Year without having first attended the reception class; - the case of children born prematurely, the fact that they may have naturally fallen into the lower age group if they had been born on their expected date of birth: - whether delayed social, emotional or physical development is adversely affecting their readiness for school.

-Supporting documentation from professionals involved may be required
+In these cases supporting documentation from professionals involved may be required.